Home

 Remedy

-Dealers will inspect and replace the front wiper motors as necessary, free of charge.
-Interim letters, notifying owners of the safety risk, are expected to be mailed March 9, 2026.
-Additional letters will be sent once the final remedy is available, anticipated in May 2026.
+The Image Processing Module A software will be updated by a dealer, or through an over-the-air (OTA) update, free of charge.
+Owner notification letters are expected to be mailed March 30, 2026.
 Owners may contact Ford customer service at 1-866-436-7332.
-Ford’s number for this recall is 26S14.
-Vehicle Identification Numbers (VINs) involved in this recall became searchable on NHTSA.gov on March 4, 2026.
+Ford’s number for this recall is 26S21.
+Vehicle Identification Numbers (VINs) involved in this recall will be searchable on NHTSA.gov beginning March 25, 2026.

 Summary